ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 the parameters that producers and consumers of a specific EAT profile need to understand in order to interoperate.
-For example: the number and type of claims, which serialisation format, the supported signature schemes, etc.  EATs carry an in-band profile identifier using the Profile claim (see {{Section 3.20 of -EAT}}).
-The value of the Profile claim is either an OID or a URI.
+For example: the number and type of claims, which serialisation format, the supported signature schemes, etc.  EATs carry an in-band profile identifier using the `eat_profile` claim (see

-The media type(s) defined in this document include an optional `profile` parameter that can be used to mirror the Profile claim of the transported EAT.
+{{Section 3.20 of -EAT}}).
+The value of the `eat_profile` claim is either an OID or a URI.

+The media type(s) defined in this document include an optional `profile` parameter that can be used to mirror the `eat_profile` claim of the transported EAT.
 Exposing the EAT profile at the API layer allows API routers to dispatch payloads directly to the profile-specific processor without having to snoop into the request bodies.
 This design also provides a finer-grained and scalable type system that matches the inherent extensibility of EAT.
 The